HLoho/NYT-PTSD/README.md

 * PreProcess.R: Takes the raw CSVs created by benchmarker.py, calculates the percentage of articles containing the term, binds data for     all the terms into one big RDS file.
 * total_articles.py: Scrapes the NYT API Article Search for the total number of articles written by the NYT per quarter per year, just as   a reference point so that we can calculate the percentage (in the PreProcess.R script).

+2.**CSVs** :
-2.**CSVs** : Contains all of the CSVs created by benchmarker.py and total_articles.py.
+* hits: Contains all of the CSVs created by benchmarker.py and total_articles.py.
+* other: contains a CSV with the active duty military population and estimated total US population by year.

-3.**Processed Data** : Contains the aggregate RDS made by PreProcess.R that contains all terms.
+3.**Processed Data** : Contains the two aggregate RDS files made by PreProcess.R that contains all terms, their hits, and yearly percentage.

 4.**Figures**
 * Figure 1